kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 \(8\) Mathematical computation of engine operations and fuel consumption.

-\(c\) Before taking the written tests prescribed in paragraphs (a) and (b) of this section, an applicant for a flight engineer certificate must present satisfactory evidence of having completed one of the experience requirements of §63.37.
-However, he may take the written tests before acquiring the flight training required by §63.37.
+\(c\) Before taking the written tests prescribed in paragraphs (a) and (b) of this section, an applicant for a flight engineer certificate must present satisfactory evidence of having completed one of the experience requirements of [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.37   Aeronautical experience requirements.|§63.37]].
+However, he may take the written tests before acquiring the flight training required by [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.37   Aeronautical experience requirements.|§63.37]].

 \(d\) An applicant for a flight engineer certificate or rating must have passed the written tests required by paragraphs (a) and (b) of this section since the beginning of the 24th calendar month before the month in which the flight is taken.
 However, this limitation does not apply to an applicant for a flight engineer certificate or rating if—